CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

       ![](../media/h210.png)

-1. Start a new conversation and enter `How many free rooms do hotels in Switzerland have grouped by hotel on 2024-10-10?`.
-Your results should resemble the following:
+1. Start a new conversation and enter, "`How many free rooms do hotels in Switzerland have grouped by hotel on 2024-10-10?`" Your results should resemble the following:

     ![](../media/h211.png)